umustdye/Book-Worms/README.md

     - A library item can consist of a book, dvd, cd, or a collection which consists of multiple books, dvds, and/or cds.
 A collection could be the Lord of the Rings Trilogy for example.
 So the Book, DVD, and CD classes, which are our leafs, represent the type of library item that the item is and the Library Item Collection class, which is our composite, represents multiple books, dvds, and/or cds.
 The Lbrary item Component class, which is our component, represents any item in the library system.
 It holds all the values that are true to all items in the libary sytems such as return due date and the year it was released.
 This class is what is derivative to the client.

 ![Admin Strategy OMT](https://github.com/cs100/final-project-final-project-hdye001-shall016-calex025/blob/master/images/admin_strategy_uml.png?raw=true)
+  - Admin Account Strategy Pattern
-  - Admin strategy pattern for modifying library content.
-An admin has the ability to add, update, and remove four different items through a singular interface that allows.
+    - The strategy pattern is for modifying library item content.
+An admin has the ability to add, update, and remove the four different library items of Books, CDs, DVDs, and collections through a singular interface.
 There are three different strategy patterns, one for each of the major types of modifications that an admin can make.
+These are for adding, updating, and removing library item content.

  ![Mediator OMT](https://github.com/cs100/final-project-final-project-hdye001-shall016-calex025/blob/master/images/mediator-design-pattern.png?raw=true)
    - User Account and Library Item Mediator Design Pattern